 It's not just what you say; it's how you say it.
-In fact, I'd go as far to say that what you say matters a lot less than how you're perceived, especially in sales.
+In fact, what you say matters a lot less than how you're perceived, especially in sales.

-If you can master eye contact (including eyebrow gestures), facial expressions, torso and arms behaviour, and leg activity, you'll be on your way to a successful appointment.
+If you can master eye contact (including eyebrow gestures), facial expressions, torso and arms behavior, and leg activity, you'll be on your way to a successful appointment.

 The eyes and eyebrows tell amazing stories, as the majority of your immediate emotional reaction to what people say and do show in your facial expression – whether they are positive or negative responses.

-If you are making very little eye contact with your prospect or client during your meeting, then they are likely to think that you are distracted or simply uninterested in what they have to say.
-Equally, if you don’t make eye contact with them while you are speaking it can make them feel that you are being dishonest about what you are saying, and they are unlikely to trust you.
+If you are making minimal eye contact with your prospect or client during your meeting, then they are likely to think that you are distracted or simply uninterested in what they have to say.
+Equally, if you don’t make eye contact with them while you are speaking, it can make them feel that you are being dishonest about what you are saying, and they are unlikely to trust you.

 Make eye contact with your prospects and clients throughout the sales interaction, and make sure your facial expression is calm and relaxed.
-That way, even if you're nervous, your interest in the discussion and will show.
+This not only allows them to feel relaxed and trust you, but by maintaining eye contact, you can watch pupil dilation and tell what the prospect is thinking.

-Your facial expressions are not only communicated by what your eyes portray but also in the way your mouth moves when you talk.
+All our lives, we use our faces to communicate with one another.
+Your facial expressions are not only communicated by what your eyes portray but also in the way:

 When you talk, make sure your lips are relaxed (not gritting), and you have a slight smile.
 That will show you are positive about the information you are giving, and you're pleased to be able to share your experience and knowledge with the prospect.